Designing Effective Conference Posters

 - extremely confusing to those outside your field of study (I’ll talk later about knowing your audience).

 - filled with superfluous text.
 Remember that in addition to your wonderful poster hanging on the board in that hot, crowded room, that you yourself are also there to TELL the viewer about your work.
 Don’t fill your poster with so much text that you become redundant.
-Most people would prefer to sit back, relax and listen to you tell them about your work while they look at pretty pictures, than to read thousands of words, in too small of a font, while inebriated.
+Most people would prefer to sit back, relax and listen to you tell them about your work while they look at nice pictures, than to read thousands of words, in too small of a font, while potentially tired and/or inebriated.

 - embarrassing to your colleagues, your school, and your lab.